Jmiller4/311-statistics/tables/README.md

     - [B03002](https://censusreporter.org/tables/B03002/): Hispanic/Not Hispanic with White alone, Black alone, etc.

-> **Note:** This tables, B01001, C02003, and B03002, were downloaded on a local machine.
+> **Note:** The tables, B01001, C02003, and B03002, were downloaded on a local machine.
 There is a possibility that some tables failed to download when the internet connection dropped a couple of times.
 If you find a table missing, please let me know.